LogoLogo

 2. Assigning weights using dynamic parameters when you run the query offers the data scientist / user additional optimization control over what counts as relevant, even after query definition.

-Now it’s your turn to run or experiment with the code in the notebooks: Query time weights Dynamic Paremeters Don’t forget to give us a star!
+Now it’s your turn to run or experiment with the code in the notebooks: Don’t forget to give us a star!